isomerpages/moe-kranjipri/_our-curriculum/Signature Programmes/1 to 1 Learning Experience.md

 **Learning Experience**

-In Kranji Primary School, our P4 and P6 students are provided with an iPad for their daily learning.
+In Kranji Primary School, our P4 to P6 students are provided with an iPad for their daily learning.
 With the use of e-Pedagogy, active learning takes place.
 This creates a classroom that allows Kranjians to participate, connect and reflect on their learning.&nbsp;

 Learning activities are crafted with our Kranjians' learning experience and the learning outcomes in mind.
 The learning processes entails students making sense of information to achieve deep understanding and/or develop a skill.
 Tapping on the affordances of technology, learning is transformed where students are more participative, reflective and connected.&nbsp;